StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Approach

-\paragraph{LLM for Generation.} After linearization, we further compose the input prompt for LLMs.
-Specially, we design two types of prompts to fulfill different purposes\footnote{Note that our used prompts are not always consistent with the two examples, as we have rewritten them to better adapt into the specific datasets and extracted information.}:
+\paragraph{LLM for Generation.} After linearization, we design two types of input prompts for LLMs to fulfill different purposes\footnote{Note that our used prompts are not always consistent with the two examples, as we have rewritten them to better adapt to the specific datasets and extracted information.}: